 The Basic variant Multi-Link element carried in the (Re)Association Response frame shall include Common Info field and Link Info field.

 The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall

-include the MLD MAC address of the MLD with which the AP is affiliated by setting MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.
+include the MLD MAC address subfiled for the AP MLD with which the AP is affiliated by setting MLD MAC Address Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1

+include the Link ID Info subfield for the AP by setting the Link ID Info Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1

-The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.
+include the Change Sequence subfield for the AP by setting the Change Sequence Present subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1 The Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.

 The Link ID subfield of the Per-STA Control field of the Per-STA Profile subelement for the corresponding AP that accepts a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.